jonijaas/CICD-Blogapp/README.md

 ## CI/CD Blogapp
 App is based on bloglist application developed in Full Stack Open parts 4 and 5.
 The changes are mostly for compatibility and adding CI/CD-pipeline.

+Backend is located on root directory and frontend on subdirectory '/frontend'.

+App is using MongoDB database.

 App running on Heroku: https://cicd-blogapp.herokuapp.com/